Seekatar/seekatar.github.io/_posts/2024-08-10-typical-pipeline.md

 resources:
   pipelines:
   - pipeline: build_pipeline  # a name for accessing the build pipeline, such as runID below
-    source: build_test-api    # MUST match the AzDO build pipeline name
+    source: build_sample-api    # MUST match the AzDO build pipeline name
     trigger:
       branches:
         include:
           - main              # Only trigger a deploy from the main branch build
 ```

 [parameters](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/parameters?view=azure-pipelines) in this pipeline has an array of environments to deploy to by default.
 If run manually, the user can override the list and pick any environment.
+See the [section](#creating-and-running-the-pipelines) below for how parameters are shown in the UI.

 [trigger](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/trigger?view=azure-pipelines) and [pr](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/pr?view=azure-pipelines) are disabled for the deploy pipeline since we never want to run it when code changes.

 [resources.pipelines.pipeline](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/resources-pipelines-pipeline?view=azure-pipelines) is how we trigger the deploy pipeline from the build pipeline.
 The `source` is the name you give the build pipeline when you create it in AzDO.
 In the `trigger` section I limit running the deploy pipeline only when a `main` branch build is run.
+With this configuration, whenever the `build_sample-api` pipeline successfully runs on the `main` branch, this pipeline will be triggered.

-There are other types of resources, which I'll cover in a later blog post.
+There are other types of resources, one of which I'll cover in a later blog post.

 #### The Work